nens/cookiecutter-rana-process-template/{{ cookiecutter.project_name }}/README.md

 Nice, easy, modern development with mostly-automatic formatting and neatness!

-## Upload your project to github
+## Upload your project to GitHub

-First, use the following url to create a new empty repo on github.
+If you finish your Rana process project and would like to you can share it on GitHub.
-'Empty' means don't let github generate a readme, .gitignore or license, the cookiecutter already provides them to you.
+First, use the following url to create a new empty repo on GitHub ('Empty' means no readme, .gitignore or license):

 > [https://github.com/new?name={{ cookiecutter.project_name }}&owner=nens&visibility=private&description=Rana+process](https://github.com/new?name={{ cookiecutter.project_name }}&owner=nens&visibility=private&description=Rana+process)